 The low NOx engine, truck or bus purchaser is responsible for completing the voucher request and redemption forms with the dealer and for paying the non-voucher portion of the vehicle cost.
-To receive an HVIP voucher, a vehicle or low NOx engine purchaser must:
+To receive an HVIP or Low NOx Engine Incentives voucher, a vehicle or low NOx engine purchaser must:

-a.
+- a.
 Be an individual, business, non-profit, or government entity which is based in California or has a California-based affiliate.
-A truck or bus leasing/rental

-- agency based outside of California is also eligible if the vehicle is leased/rented to an entity that will meet all HVIP operational, reporting, and other applicable requirements. - b.
-Vehicle manufacturers and dealers may, upon ARB case-by-case approval, submit voucher applications for no more than two vehicles in any 12 month period.
+A truck or bus leasing/rental agency based outside of California is also eligible if the vehicle is leased/rented to an entity that will meet all HVIP and Low NOx Engine Incentives operational, reporting, and other applicable requirements. - b.
+Vehicle manufacturers and dealers may, upon CARB case-by-case approval, submit voucher applications for no more than two vehicles in any 12 month period.
 This applies to vehicles the manufacturer produces and for vehicles the dealer makes available for sale.
-Vehicle manufacturers and dealers will be required to provide ARB additional information including, but not limited to, manufacturing costs and dealer invoice or acquisition costs.
+Vehicle manufacturers and dealers will be required to provide CARB additional information including, but not limited to, manufacturing costs and dealer invoice or acquisition costs.
 If a vehicle manufacturer or dealer chooses to purchase a vehicle they do not produce or sell, then this condition will not apply.
 Please see Section D(7) for maximum allowable voucher amount. - c.
 Maintain insurance as required by law.
-If the purchased vehicle is destroyed or otherwise permanently inoperable due to an accident or for any other reason, the vehicle or low NOx engine purchaser must notify the ARB Project Liaison in writing within two weeks after the vehicle becomes inoperable.
-(See Section D(2) for ARB Project Liaison mailing address.)
+If the purchased vehicle is destroyed or otherwise permanently inoperable due to an accident or for any other reason, the vehicle or low NOx engine purchaser must notify CARB Project Liaison in writing within two weeks after the vehicle becomes inoperable.
+(See Section D(2) for CARB Project Liaison mailing address.)
 The written notification must provide proof that the specific funded vehicle has become inoperable, including photographs of the inoperable vehicle with license plates or other identifying markings, as well as any applicable insurance or police documentation. - d.
 Commit to operate the vehicle 100 percent within California for at least three years after the voucher redemption date.
-Vehicles registered in a California county that borders another state or Mexico and emergency response vehicles may be granted permission to accrue up to 25 percent of their mileage each year for the three year reporting period outside of California if requested and approved by the ARB in writing prior to the vehicle being deployed out of state.
-Requests must be made in writing to the ARB Project Liaison. - e.
-Not make or allow any modifications to the vehicle's emissions control systems, hardware, software calibrations, or hybrid system (Vehicle Code Section 27156). - f.
+Vehicles registered in a California county that borders another state or Mexico and emergency response vehicles may be granted permission to accrue up to 25 percent of their mileage each year for the three year reporting period outside of California if requested and approved by CARB in writing prior to the vehicle being deployed out of state.
+Requests must be made in writing to the CARB Project Liaison. - e.
+Not make or allow any modifications to the vehicle's emissions control systems, hardware, software calibrations, or hybrid system (Vehicle Code Section 27156).

+- f.
 Submit annual activity reports for three years.
-Activity reports will be provided by ARB for completion by the vehicle or low NOx engine purchaser.
-ARB reserves the right to bar a fleet which does not provide timely and accurate HVIP usage surveys/questionnaires as required from future HVIP participation. - g.
-Agree to Telematics requirements specified in Section C(1)(j), except vehicles equipped with low NOx engines. - h.
-Allow ARB, the Grantee, or their designee to verify the vehicle registration with the DMV.

-- Be available for follow-up inspection if requested by the Grantee, ARB, or ARB's designee. - j.
+Activity reports will be provided by CARB for completion by the vehicle or low NOx engine purchaser.
+CARB reserves the right to bar a fleet which does not provide timely and accurate HVIP and Low NOx Engine Incentives usage surveys/questionnaires as required from future HVIP and Low NOx Engine Incentives participation. - g.
+Agree to Telematics requirements specified in Section C(1)(k), except vehicles equipped with low NOx engines. - h.
+Allow CARB, the Grantee, or their designee to verify the vehicle registration with the DMV. - i.
+Be available for follow-up inspection if requested by the Grantee, CARB, or CARB's designee. - j.
 Military vehicles are not subject to sections d, f, g, h above.